dax105/blocks/README.md

 * SNAPPY-JAVA
 * JOGG and JINPUT

-Made by Jerry1921 alias Dax105 and LeOndryasO
+Made by Dax105 and LeOndryasO
 Textures by Tomix